1889–1890 pandemic: Outbreak and spread

 Modern transport infrastructure assisted the spread of the 1889 pandemic.
 The 19 largest European countries, including the Russian Empire, had about 200,000 km of railroads, and transatlantic travel by sea took less than six days (not significantly different from current travel time by air, given the timescale of the global spread of a pandemic).
 It was the first pandemic to spread not just through a region such as Eurasia, but worldwide.

-It is conventionally believed that the disease was first reported in the Central Asian city of Bukhara in the Russian Empire (modern Uzbekistan) in May 1889.
-That goes back to publications of a local physician and follower of the miasma theory Oskar Heyfelder, who ignored the lack or catarrhal symptoms in the outbreak.
-Both a local independent commission of four doctors in August 1889 and historians in 2023 identified the infectious agent in Bukhara from May to August 1889 as not influenza, but malaria, which is endemic in the region, and the latter suggested anomalously cold and snowy winter and anomalously high ground water levels as possible reasons for the severeness of the outbeak.
+It is conventionally believed that the disease was first reported in May 1889 in the Central Asian city of Bukhara (modern Uzbekistan), then the capital of the Emirate of Bukhara, a protectorate of the Russian Empire.
+This goes back to publications of a local physician and follower of the miasma theory Oskar Heyfelder, who ignored the lack of catarrhal symptoms in the outbreak.
+Both a local independent commission of four doctors in August 1889 and historians in 2023 identified the infectious agent in Bukhara from May to August 1889 as not influenza, but malaria, which is endemic in the region, and the latter suggested anomalously cold and snowy winter and anomalously high ground water levels as possible reasons for the severity of the outbreak.

+Most likely the first outbreak of Russian flu occurred in Western Siberia – Tomsk province.
+It was preceded by an epizootic of pneumonia in cattle.

-It is also conventionally believed that newly-built Trans-Caspian railway enabled the disease to spread farther into Samarkand by August, and Tomsk, 3,200 km away, by October.
-However Russian military has not detected any flu in Samarkand in August, and despite significant military presence along the railway first flu cases were not diagnosed in the Turkestan Military District at all until late November.
+It is also conventionally believed that the newly built Trans-Caspian railway enabled the disease to spread farther into Samarkand by August, and Tomsk, 3,200 km away, by October.
+However, the Russian military had not detected any flu in Samarkand in August, and, despite a significant military presence along the railway, the first flu cases were not diagnosed in the Turkestan Military District at all until late November.

-Despite the Trans-Siberian Railway not yet been constructed (which is often cited as the reason for slow transmission of the virus to European Russia), the anomalous rise in flu cases was detected in the military in the second half of October from multiple European cities all the way to 108th meridian east.
+Despite the fact that the Trans-Siberian Railway had not yet been constructed (which is often cited as the reason for slow transmission of the virus to European Russia), the anomalous rise in flu cases was detected in the military in the second half of October from multiple European cities all the way to 108th meridian east.

-By November it reached Saint Petersburg (infecting 180,000 of the city's under one million inhabitants) and Moscow.
-By mid-November Kiev was infected, and the next month the Lake Baikal region was as well, followed by the rest of Siberia and Sakhalin by the end of the year.
+By November the pandemic had reached Saint Petersburg (infecting 180,000 of the city's under one million inhabitants) and Moscow.
+By mid-November Kyiv was infected, and the next month the Lake Baikal region was as well, followed by the rest of Siberia and Sakhalin by the end of the year.